 10. If you work for the organization you’re writing about, or are paid to promote its efforts, you’ll need to pitch the story elsewhere.

-12. We very rarely publish unsolicited book reviews.
+- We assign book reviews, we very rarely publish unsolicited book reviews.

 - We do not review fiction or poetry or anthologies or self-published books.